Guide to Buying a New-Build

 Timing is also an issue with new-build mortgages, especially if you’re buying off-plan.
-Most mortgage offers tend to be valid for 6 months, which is an issue if you’re home hasn’t been fully built yet.
+Most mortgage offers tend to be valid for 6 months - this could be an issue if your home hasn’t been fully built yet.
 Once the property has been built, you could find yourself stuck, having paid the reservation fee but with a now-expired mortgage offer.
 Some lenders may offer an extension, but this often means they will be required to reassess your application.

 To help with the purchase of a new-build property, you could also research the Help to Buy Equity Loan or see if you qualify for Shared Ownership schemes.

 Advantages and Disadvantages of Buying a New-Build

 There’s a lot to think about when deciding whether to purchase a new-build property.
 To help you decide and make an informed decision, we’ve listed a number of advantages and disadvantages to think about in the table below:

 New-builds often come with a 10-year NHBC warranty.